Roasted Bruschetta Eggplant

 The slightly bitter aftertaste of the eggplant is toned by the sweet tomatoes and fresh basil.
 It’s like eating a piece of eggplant Parmesan, without all the extra cheese (and calories!).

-I’ve prepared this as a side dish, as well as main, and it lends perfectly to baby’s diet too…just puree, and voila!
-You have a fresh, healthy pasta sauce!
+This side dish also doubles as a main for vegetarians or vegans and it lends perfectly to baby’s diet too…just puree to create a fresh, healthy pasta sauce!

 2 medium eggplants